slackapi/bolt-js/docs/content/basic/custom-steps.md

 <details>
   <summary>
-  Listening to custom step actions
+  Listening to custom step interactivity events
   </summary>
   Your app can listen to user actions, like button clicks, created from `custom steps` using the `action` method.